brendanjryan/Website/_posts/2018-1-15-go-benchmarks.md

 - The number of iterations the loop was run for.
 - The number of nanoseconds of system time each iteration took.
 - The number of bytes allocated per iteration.
-- The number of dintinct allocations that took place in each operation.
+- The number of distinct allocations that took place in each operation.

 ## Analyzing and Iterating